BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_commands.md

 ![PDMPublisher CommandManager and Help task pane in SOLIDWORKS 2026](/images/pdmpublisher/solidworks/commandmanager-help-pane-20260908.png)

-The screenshot shows the current CommandManager layout in SOLIDWORKS 2026 SP3.2.
+The screenshot shows the CommandManager and Help task pane introduced in version 2026.09.08.
+The command tables below describe the current version, including ERP Sync and BOM Manager.
 Commands run against the active SOLIDWORKS document.
 The Help task pane on the right provides documentation links and does not run the commands.

 | Group | Command | Purpose |
 | --- | --- | --- |